jlconlin/jekyll-revealify-plugin/README.md

 your own layout page (in this case, create a new Jekyll layout as normal using ours as an example).

-You can specify the theme file to use by setting the `revealify.theme` variable in your `_config.yml` file.
+You can specify the theme file to use by setting the `site.revealify.theme` key in your `_config.yml` file.
 It should be set to a path to a theme CSS file, if you were using the default "white" theme it would be "reveal.js/css/theme/white.css".